FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 ### Creating the Log Analytics Workspace:

 Next we will create a Log Analytics Workspace for the honeypot.
-The purpose of the is to ingest the Windows Security Event logs into the LAW so we can transfer the logs into the SIEM once we have it setup:
+The purpose of this is to ingest the Windows Security Event logs into the LAW so we can transfer the logs into the SIEM once we have it set up:

 <br />